Matrix completion: Low rank matrix completion with noise

-High rank matrix completion
+High-rank matrix completion

-The high rank matrix completion in general is NP-Hard.
+The high-rank matrix completion in general is NP-hard.
 However, with certain assumptions, some incomplete high rank matrix or even full rank matrix can be completed.

 Eriksson, Balzano and Nowak have considered the problem of completing a matrix with the assumption that the columns of the matrix belong to a union of multiple low-rank subspaces.
 Since the columns belong to a union of subspaces, the problem may be viewed as a missing-data version of the subspace clustering problem.
 Let $X$ be an $n \times N$ matrix whose (complete) columns lie in a union of at most $k$ subspaces, each of $\operatorname{rank} \leq r < n$, and assume $N \gg kn$.
 Eriksson, Balzano and Nowak showed that under mild assumptions each column of $X$ can be perfectly recovered with high probability from an incomplete version so long as at least $CrN\log^2(n)$ entries of $X$ are observed uniformly at random, with $C>1$ a constant depending on the usual incoherence conditions, the geometrical arrangement of subspaces, and the distribution of columns over the subspaces.

 The algorithm involves several steps: (1) local neighborhoods; (2) local subspaces; (3) subspace refinement; (4) full matrix completion.
 This method can be applied to Internet distance matrix completion and topology identification.

-Algorithms for Low-Rank Matrix Completion
+Algorithms for low-rank matrix completion

 Various matrix completion algorithms have been proposed.
-These includes convex relaxation-based algorithm, gradient-based algorithm, and alternating minimization-based algorithm.
+These include convex relaxation-based algorithm, gradient-based algorithm, alternating minimization-based algorithm, Gauss-Newton algorithm, and discrete-aware based algorithm.